Albany County hits highest one day total for positive COVID-19 cases

 “We’re sure as hell at the bottom, and it’s going to get worse,” McCoy said.

 The region’s seven-day average is at 1.6 percent.
-If the average hits 2.5 percent, more restrictions from the state will be applied in a focused, zone strategy.
+If the average hits 2.5%, more restrictions from the state will be applied in a focused, zone strategy.

 Albany Med is among several hospitals in the region applying more restrictive polices.